現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer 1:

-Question2: What are the merits of this program?
-Also, what are the differences with other types of status of residence ordinarily granted by the immigration bureau?
+Question2: What are the benefits of this program?
+How is it different from the “Business Manager” status of residence certified by the Immigration Bureau ?

 Answer 2:

-If you believe that you already fulfill the requirements for the "Business Manager" status of residence, we recommend applying directly for the standard "Business Manager" visa at the Immigration Bureau.
-If you are planning to start a business in Fukuoka City in the near future and expect to complete your preparations within six months, we encourage you to take advantage of this program and engage in business startup activities in Fukuoka City.
+If you believe that you already fulfill the requirements for the "Business Manager" status of residence, you may apply directly for the standard "Business Manager" visa at the Immigration Bureau.
+If you plan to start a business in Fukuoka City and expect to complete preparations within one year (up to two years), please use this program.

-Question3: I already have a different status of residence, but I am planning to start a new business.
-Am I eligible to use this program?
+Question3: I already have another status of residence but plan to start a new business.
+Can I use this program?

 Answer 3: